googleprojectzero/p0tools/WebKitFuzz/README.md

 ### WebKit Fuzzing

-webkit.patch is a patch file that makes it easier to build WebKitGTK+ with ASan and Fuzz it.
+webkit.patch is a patch file that makes it easier to build WebKitGTK+ with ASan and fuzz it.

 The patch file was made with WebKitGTK+ version 2.20.2 (https://webkitgtk.org/releases/webkitgtk-2.20.2.tar.xz) and might not work as is on other versions.